whosonfirst/wof-cli/geometry/README.md

     	Boolean flag signaling that updated records should be written to STDOUT.
 If false input files will be overwritten.
 ```

+### Deprecation notice

+The `-action update` functionality of the geometry tool has been deprecated and replaced by the `wof ensure-property -geometry-property=...` flag.
+See the [wof ensure-property](https://github.com/whosonfirst/wof-cli/blob/main/property/ensure/README.md) documentation for details.

+Update functionality will be removed in future releases.

 ### Examples

 For example: